Africa EENI Global Business School

 1. National University of Sciences, Technologies, Engineering and Mathematics

-Study a Master International Trade in Spanish Cotonú (Benín) Trade and Business in Africa (French) Cotonou (Bénin) Study, Master, Global Business, Foreign Trade, Portuguese Cotonou (Benim)
+Business in Africa (Spanish) Cotonú (Benín) Trade and Business in Africa (French) Cotonou (Bénin) Business in Africa (Portuguese) Cotonou (Benim)